Storm takes cold swipe at nation’s midsection

 “The Texas electric system is facing an unprecedented power shortage situation due to the extreme winter weather impacting the entire state, including Houston & the region,” CenterPoint Energy, which serves more than 2 million customers in the Houston area, said in a statement Monday.
 “Texans’ electricity consumption needs have far surpassed current power generation.”

-The severity of the blackouts, which analysts said were a sign that governments and utility companies did not prepare adequately for the storm, were traced to soaring consumer demand for heat as well as the inherent dangers that extreme cold poses for southern power systems that were built to handle summer heat over frigid winter.
+The severity of the blackouts, which analysts said were a sign that governments and utility companies did not prepare adequately for the storm, were traced to soaring consumer demand for heat as well as the inherent dangers that extreme cold poses for Southern power systems that were built to handle summer heat over frigid winter.

 “To see this kind of impact on a wide scale across the grid is very unusual, particularly in the winter,” said Rebecca Miller, a Texas energy analyst for Wood Mackenzie consulting firm.
 Miller said the rolling blackouts on Monday are the only things that prevented the state’s electricity transmission from collapsing.
 “But I was expecting a little bit more preparation. . . .
 What we really saw was a bit more of a reactive response than a proactive one.”